 Sudeep, a retiree, invested close to Rs 20 lakh in the shuttered schemes of Franklin.
-After months of distress, he has finally started getting his money back.
-Driven by a safety-first mindset, Sudeep now wants to reinvest the funds for a regular income and wants to know about various available alternatives.
+Though a small portion of the investment is still pending, he has received most of it.
+Driven by a safety-first mindset, Sudeep now wants to re-invest the funds for a regular income and wants to know about various available alternatives.
 Here is how he should go about investing in fixed-income instruments.

 - While investing in fixed-income avenues to generate regular income, senior citizens should first utilise government-backed schemes, such as the Senior Citizen Savings Scheme (SCSS), the Pradhan Mantri Vaya Vandana Yojana (PMVVY) and the Post Office Monthly Income Scheme (POMIS).

 - These schemes offer guaranteed returns, which are usually higher than those from any other fixed-income investments like bank fixed deposits.
 Also, since these schemes are backed by the Government of India, your investments in them will be absolutely safe.

 - Right now, Sudeep is looking to invest an amount that is well within the maximum investment limit of the schemes mentioned above.
 However, the surplus, if any, can also be invested in bonds issued by the Government of India and PSU companies.